adsric/devtools/README.md

-# npm runner
+# npm run

-A npm task runner powered with npm scripts, uses cli packages without the need for unnecessary abstractions like Gulp and Grunt.
+A npm run as a task runner powered with npm scripts, uses cli packages without the need for unnecessary abstractions like Gulp and Grunt.

 The repository provides [recipes](recipes) in which turns your `package.json` into a task runner.